-Fresh blanched Vegetables baked in a thick creamy sauce with a crust of cheese and homemade breadcrumbs seasoned with oregano, basil and thyme.
+Fresh Vegetables, blanched and baked in a thick creamy sauce with a crust of cheese and homemade breadcrumbs seasoned with oregano, basil and thyme.
 Perfect for dinner on this rainy Bangalore evening!
-I first came across this dish many (long) years ago when I had lunch with a friend who attended a course in baking.
+I first came across this vegetable au gratin, many (long) years ago when I had lunch with a friend who had attended a course in baking.
 Not having much exposure to a non dhal- roti or rasam – sambar meal, I was bowled over by this tasty dish, bubbling with cheese and fragrant with herbs.
-Now this is a staple at my home, and is so easy to put together.
+Now this is a staple at my dinner table, and is so easy to put together.

-Wikipedia says “Gratin (French pronunciation: [ɡʁatɛ̃]) is a widespread culinary technique in which an ingredient is topped with a browned crust, often using breadcrumbs, grated cheese, egg and/or butter.
+When you check Wikipedia for what a gratin is, it says “Gratin (French pronunciation: [ɡʁatɛ̃]) is a widespread culinary technique in which an ingredient is topped with a browned crust, often using breadcrumbs, grated cheese, egg and/or butter.
 Gratin originated in French cuisine and is usually prepared in a shallow dish of some kind.
 A gratin is baked or cooked under an overhead grill or broiler to form a golden crust on top and is traditionally served in its baking dish.”
 So now you know!

-Chose colourful seasonal vegetables, which do not have a high water content.
+When making the vegetable au gratin, chose colourful seasonal vegetables, which do not have a high water content.
 So no zucchini, cucumber, tomatoes and the like.
-I have taken firm bell peppers, fresh cauliflower, beans, broccoli, green peas, carrots and potato.
+I have taken firm bell peppers, fresh cauliflower (lots of it), beans, broccoli, fresh green peas, carrots and potato.
 The pineapple is optional, but does give a interesting flavour to the gratin.

 The crust is made with a thick coating of homemade breadcrumbs, and the cheese sprinkled on top, to give a thick crust with lesser cheese than if the breadcrumbs were not used.

-For blanching the vegetables, I used my new steamer cum pasta cooker that my daughters had gifted me recently.
-Very convenient as there is a small compartment in which I can place the vegetables so that they hang in the boiling water, and can be easily lifted out and drained.
+For blanching the vegetables, I use the steamer cum pasta cooker that my daughters had gifted me.
+Very convenient as there is a small steel colander kind of basket, in which I can place the vegetables so that they hang in the boiling water, and can be easily lifted out and drained.